StupidRepo/CostaAPIDocumentation/costa-platform.com/Rewards/v1/Vouchers.md

 The response is an array of objects, where each object is a coupon/voucher.
 Look below the codeblock for details on the Coupon/Voucher object.

 This has been heavily shortened for this example.
+Usually this would respond with an array with about 3-4 Coupon/Voucher objects (depending on the `expiryDateFrom` query parameter), however it has been shortened to display only 1.
 ```json
 [{
 	"id": 000000000,